 What does this mean for you?
 Whether you’re in education or business, demand for smart boards is only going up.
 Many of our customers are now launching smart board businesses in their own countries—it’s a promising time to get involved, especially with demand surging globally.

-Top 10 Smart Board Companies And Their Brands
+Top 10 Smart Board Companies & Manufacturers And Their Brands

 Next, I’ll introduce some of the most well-known smart board brands.
 Chances are, you’ve already heard of many of them—they’re widely recognized, both on Google and across the global market.